adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 a) Ignore this information &mdash; ignorance is bliss.

-b) Rely on third party software that comes with a select few supported browsers &mdash; Extension of the first one and just because it's third party doesn't make it reliable or advisable.
+b) Rely on third party software that comes with a select few supported browsers (multi browser :( )&mdash; Extension of the first one and just because it's third party doesn't make it reliable or advisable.

 c) Keep an eye on upgrades to third party software &mdash; costly and mentally draining.